-In September 2007, the Hawai’i Audubon Society was given a one-acre coastal property at Black Point on the southern coast of O’ahu thanks to an unprecedented gift from the Houghton Freeman Foundation.
-This parcel has long been a nesting area for Wedge-tailed Shearwaters ('uau kani, Puffinus pacificus) and is the only habitat of its kind remaining on Oahu's south shore.
+In September 2007, the Hawai’i Audubon Society was given a one-acre coastal property at Black Point on the southern coast of O’ahu thanks to an unprecedented gift from Houghton Freeman and Doreen Freeman.
+This parcel has long been a nesting area for Wedge-tailed Shearwaters ('uau kani, Ardenna pacificus) and is the only habitat of its kind remaining on Oahu's south shore.
 Restoring this property from a vacant residential lot into a native coastal habitat supporting a shearwater breeding colony is an ongoing project of the Hawai’i Audubon Society.

 Each year, volunteers continue to remove invasive plants from the Preserve, which is a never-ending task that must be accomplished during the 3-month period from January through March, when there are no Shearwaters in residence.
 Work is also done to open up blocked burrows, clean and remove litter from the area, and conduct any necessary predator control.

 Population monitoring of the colony is conducted by Dr. David Hyrenbach, Professor of Oceanography, and his students at Hawai’i Pacific University.
 An annual colony count is completed during the peak incubation period (July 14th) and once the chicks have hatched (September 14th).

 In 2021, we documented 680 Wedge-tailed Shearwaters breeding at the Freeman Seabird Preserve.
 This is the highest count to date, over the last 13 years.